tradingview/documentation-guidelines/PineBlogPosts/README.md

 ### Bold
 We use bold to indicate emphasis, e.g.:
-: This line must be the **last** one in the local block.
+> This line must be the **last** one in the local block.

 ### Italics
-We use italics when:
+We use italics when introducing concepts, e.g.:
-1. Introducing concepts, e.g.:
-    - [...] where "const" is considered a *weaker* form than "input", for example, and "series" *stronger* than "simple".
+> [...] where "const" is considered a *weaker* form than "input", for example, and "series" *stronger* than "simple".

 ### Em dash
 Contrary to standard practices in English, we use a space on each side of Em dashes.
-The EM dash is not very wide in the Trebuchet MS font used in the HTML rendition of the User Manual;
-the spaces on each side make them more prominent:
+The EM dash is not very wide in the Trebuchet MS font used in blog posts; the spaces on each side make them more prominent:
-- Providing a selection of color presets in your inputs — rather than a single color that can be changed — can help color-challenged users.
+> Providing a selection of color presets in your inputs — rather than a single color that can be changed — can help color-challenged users.